thomasrolinger/Chapel-SPLATT/README.md

 This code uses BLAS and LAPACK.
 I have been only using OpenBLAS, which provides both BLAS and LAPACK routines, so the build process is assuming that you are using OpenBLAS.
 You'll need to modify the Makefile if you want to use a different library.
-You need to have these OpenBLAS built on your system and then set the following environment variables:
+You need to have OpenBLAS built on your system and then set the following environment variables:

 ```bash